-Hedged items The Group and the Bank

-Fixed rate financial investments at fair RM 575,000,000

-value through other comprehensive

-Fixed rate loans USD 15,736,403
+Hedged items The Group and the Bank Fixed rate financial investments at fair value through other MYR830,000,000 comprehensive income Fixed rate financing, advances and other financing/loans USD 11,908,000

 However, as part of the reforms noted above, the authority has decided to no longer compel panel bank to participate in the USD LIBOR submission process after end of 30 June 2023 and cease to oversight of these benchmark interest rates.
 Regulatory authorities and private sector working groups have been discussing alternative benchmark rates for USD LIBOR.
+It is expected that USD SOFR (secured overnight financing rate) will replace USD LIBOR.